Asymptotic control theory for a system of linear oscillators: Singular trajectories

 Then, if the inequality $|f|\leq1/\rho$ holds along an $\omega$-limit set $\mathfrak O$ of the system, the set $\rho\mathfrak O$ is an attractor for the motion under (\ref{approx4}).
 Conversely, any attractor of the controlled motion can be obtained in the same way from dynamical system (\ref{attractor_syst2}).
-In particular, we obtain the criterion for absence of nontrivial attractors in the form of the inequality for ``radius'': \begin{theorem} The domain $\rho\geq\mu^{-1}$, where $\mu$ is the minimum over all attractors of system (\ref{attractor_syst2}) of the maximum of $|f|$ over the attractor, is attractor free, i.e., does not contain nontrivial minimal $\omega$-limit sets of system (\ref{T}), (\ref{xi}). \end{theorem}
+In particular, we obtain a criterion for absence of nontrivial attractors in the form of the inequality for ``radius'', given by the following theorem. \begin{theorem} The domain $\rho\geq\mu^{-1}$, where $\mu$ is the minimum over all attractors of system (\ref{attractor_syst2}) of the maximum of $|f|$ over the attractor, is attractor-free, i.e., does not contain nontrivial minimal $\omega$-limit sets of system (\ref{T})--(\ref{xi}). \end{theorem}

 The value of the minimax $\mu$ is a primary characteristic of system (\ref{attractor_syst2}).
-Its importance is due to the fact that it gives the exact bound for the efficiency zone for control (\ref{approx4}).
+Its importance is due to the fact that it gives an exact bound for the efficiency zone for control (\ref{approx4}).